awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 #### Authentication Tag Length

-The length, in bits, of the authentication tag outputted by the AES-GCM encryption.
+The length, in bits, of the authentication tag returned by the AES-GCM encryption.

 This value MUST be 128.

 #### IV Length

-The length, in bytes, of the initialization vector (IV) inputted into the AES-GCM encryption.
+The length, in bytes, of the initialization vector (IV) input into the AES-GCM encryption.

 This value MUST be 12.